prashantgupta24/activity-tracker/README.md

 The Interval at which you want the heartbeat (in seconds, default 60s)

-##### Note: The `HeartbeatInterval ` value can be set anywhere between 60 seconds - 300 seconds.
+> The `HeartbeatInterval ` value can be set anywhere between 60 seconds - 300 seconds.
 Not setting it or setting it to anything other than the allowed range will revert it to default of 60s.

 #### - `WorkerInterval`

 The Interval at which you want the checks to happen within a heartbeat (default 60s).

-##### Note: The `WorkerInterval ` value can be set anywhere between 4 seconds - 60 seconds.
+> The `WorkerInterval ` value can be set anywhere between 4 seconds - 60 seconds.
 It CANNOT be more than `HeartbeatInterval` for obvious reasons.
 Not setting it or setting it to anything other than the allowed range will revert it to default of 60s.

 ## Relationship between Activity and Handler